alexaburchak/HMMProfiler/README.md

     - seq_len: Length of trimmed sequence.
     - start_pos: Start position for translation (can be 1, 2, 3, -1, -2, or -3).

-  2. `ngs_trimmed_counts`: All unique VH/VL pairs found in ngs_hmm_matches and their frequency.
+  2. `counts_outpath`: All unique VH/VL pairs found in ngs_hmm_matches and their frequency.
     - vh_sequence: Trimmed heavy sequence.
     - vl_sequence: Trimmed light sequence.
-    - count: Frequency of occurences of each VH/VL pair in ngs_hmm_matches.
+    - count: Count of occurences of each VH/VL pair in matches_outpath.

 ## Workflow